JamesWoolfenden/pike/README.md

 }
 ```

-You can also generate the policy as Terraform instead:
+You can also generate the policy as OpenTofu/Terraform instead:

 ```bash
 $pike scan -o terraform -d ../modules/aws/terraform-aws-activemq